 2. The creepage distance for pollution degree 2 is 2 to 4 times longer than for pollution degree 1.

-How does this information affect equipment design?
+How does pollution degree classification affect equipment design?

 One key area where pollution degree has an impact is connectivity.
 D-subminiature (Dsub) connectors are commonly used in test equipment design.
 They are available from many vendors and are inexpensive.
 One critical distance is between the connector pin and the ground shield, which is about 1.6mm.
 Referring back to table 2, this distance meets safety standards for both pollution degree 1 and pollution degree 2 environments at 150 volts.
 For 300 volt operation, the connector meets safety standards ONLY if used in a pollution degree 1 environment.
 Therefore, within a typical test environment, using a Dsub connector above 150V does not meet applicable safety standards and is considered unsafe.